TritonDataCenter/sdc-docker/docs/api/commands/pull.md

 `docker pull -a` and `--disable-content-trust=true` are currently unsupported.
 Follow [DOCKER-531](http://smartos.org/bugview/DOCKER-531) for updates.

-Identifying a repo version by digest is not supported at this time.
-Use tag instead.

 The first status line from a `docker pull` shows a UUID:

     $ docker pull busybox